|

 suspended swaying walkways to the highest platform at 116 feet.
 It was too

-bad that we were wet and cool and our views were hampered by the rain, but
+bad that we were wet and cool.
+Our views were hampered by the rain, but

 it was still an incredible experience to be in the tops of these giant